2012 Indianapolis 500: Pit Stop Challenge

-The annual Pit Stop Competition featured twelve participants in a single-elimination bracket-style match-up.
+The 35th annual Pit Stop Challenge was held on Friday May 27.
+The competition featured twelve participants in a single-elimination bracket-style match-up.
 Four teams received byes, while eight teams competed in the first round.
 A total purse of $100,000 was at stake, with $50,000 going to the winning team.
 The format has two cars competing in a layout that resembles a drag race.
 The cars race from a standing start and drive into the pit box, change four tires, simulate a refueling, and race to a finish line a few hundred feet down the pit lane.

 Chip Ganassi Racing won the pit stop competition for the first time, with driver Scott Dixon.